Amid slow vote count, Honduran leftist Castro eyes victory with big lead | Politics

 Honduran presidential candidate Xiomara Castro looked set to put the left back in power 12 years after her husband was ousted in a coup, even as the vote count for Sunday's election unexpectedly paused for hours on Monday.
 Castro https://www.reuters.com/world/americas/sundays-election-xiomara-castro-could-end-two-party-rule-honduras-2021-11-25, who would be the Central American nation's first woman president, has promised big changes in Honduras including a constitutional overhaul, United Nations support in the fight against corruption, and looser restrictions on abortion.

 She has also floated the idea of dropping diplomatic support for Taiwan in favor of China, a policy proposal keenly watched in Washington, Beijing and Taipei.
-With just over half the ballots counted, Castro, the wife of former President Manuel Zelaya, held a nearly 20-point lead over conservative Nasry Asfura, the mayor of capital Tegucigalpa and the candidate for the ruling National Party, who won 34% according to a preliminary tally.
-However, the tally had not been updated for over seven hours as of early Monday afternoon.
+With just over half the ballots counted, Castro, the wife of former President Manuel Zelaya, held a nearly 20-point lead over conservative Nasry Asfura, the mayor of capital Tegucigalpa and candidate of the ruling National Party, who won 34% according to a preliminary tally.
+However, the tally had not been updated for over 10 hours by Monday afternoon.

+Former Costa Rican President Luis Guillermo Solis, chief of the Organization of American States' observer mission in the country, said he saw nothing untoward in the delay and expected the electoral council would clear up matters soon.
+"If there isn't an explanation, the people get a little nervous," he told Reuters, noting he was "pleasantly surprised" with the record turnout and lack of political violence.

 Celebrations broke out at Castro's campaign headquarters on Sunday night as her vote lead held, with supporters dancing, waving flags and chanting "JOH out!" in reference to two-term President Juan Orlando Hernandez of the National Party.
 Hernandez is deeply unpopular and has been implicated in a drug trafficking case in a U.S. federal court.
 He denies wrongdoing, but could face an indictment when he leaves office.